holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 **Accountabilities:**

-- Scheduling Governance Meetings and Tactical Meetings for the Circle
+- Scheduling meetings defined in the Constitution for the Circle and its Roles
-- Capturing and publishing the outputs of Governance Meetings and Tactical Meetings
-- Requesting elections for elected Roles after each term expires
+- Capturing outputs for the Circle within meetings defined in the Constitution
 - Interpreting the Constitution and anything under its authority upon request

 ---